magento/devdocs/guides/v2.1/howdoi/design_config.md

 {%endhighlight%}

-Your custom fields and field sets will be available for all configuration scopes (website, store, and store view).
+Your custom fields and fieldsets will be available for all configuration scopes (website, store, and store view).

 Your `design_config_form.xml` is merged with the same files from the other modules.
 So there is no need to copy their content, you only need to add your customizations.

 To customize an existing entity, declare only those options, the values of which are customized, do not copy its entire configuration.
-For example, if you only want to rename the **Other Settings** field set, your form configuration must contain the following:
+For example, if you only want to rename the **Other Settings** fieldset, your form configuration must contain the following:

 {%highlight xml%}
 <?xml version="1.0" encoding="UTF-8"?>